ave-llan/nmusic/README.md

 plusInterval('B3', '-m6')       =>  'D#3'
 ```

 To work in an object-oriented style, create Pitch objects.
-The Pitch methods will return other Pitch objects, but behind the scenes they are just using the above functional methods above.
+The Pitch methods will return other Pitch objects, but behind the scenes they are just using the same functional methods introduced above.

 ```
 var p1 = new Pitch('Bb3')